globaldothealth/isaric/autoparser/README.md

 install autoparser's dependencies into your global Python environment which could cause issues with other packages.

-This will install `autoparser-csv` and `autoparser-toml`.
-If these are not found, run `pipx ensurepath` to fix, which inform the terminal about the installation location for the scripts.
+This will install `autoparser`.
+If this is not found, run `pipx ensurepath` to fix, which inform the terminal about the installation location for the scripts.